tundish/busker/README.md

 * Busker works on Windows and UNIX systems.
 * Python 3.11 or later is required.
 * No installation is necessary.
-Simply run from the command line:
+Simply run from the command line.

     python3 -m busker.main